 Alevin is a tool — integrated with the salmon software — that introduces a family of algorithms for quantification and analysis of 3’ tagged-end single-cell sequencing data.
-Currently alevin supports the following two major droplet based single-cell protocols:
+Currently alevin supports the following single-cell protocols:

 Alevin works under the same indexing scheme (as salmon) for the reference, and consumes the set of FASTA/Q files(s) containing the Cellular Barcode(CB) + Unique Molecule identifier (UMI) in one read file and the read sequence in the other.
 Given just the transcriptome and the raw read files, alevin generates a cell-by-gene count matrix (in a fraction of the time compared to other tools).